Stephen Warbrick

 Stephen Warbrick is an American animator, producer, voice actor and writer.
-He is one of the co-creators of the American adult animated television series Superjail!, which he created with Christy Karacas and Ben Gruber.
+He is best known for co-creating the American adult animated television series Superjail!, which he co-created with Christy Karacas and Ben Gruber.

-Warbrick began his career, as working at MTV Animation.
+Warbrick began his career at MTV Animation, and worked in the stop motion claymation television series Celebrity Deathmatch.
 In 2006, He directed the short film Bar Fight, with his partner, Christy Karacas.
-Warbrick was also an animator at Blue Sky Studios.
+He was also an animator at Blue Sky Studios.